hulufei/blog/post/curl-csrf-requests.md

 > Users very often want to both read cookies from a file and write updated cookies back to a file, so  using
 > both -b, --cookie and -c, --cookie-jar in the same command line is common.
+>
-> &mdash; <cite>man curl</cite>
+> — <cite>man curl</cite>

-A typical workflow will be like this:
+So, a typical workflow might like this:

-First, simulate the user first arriving at the page with a GET request.
+Firstly, simulating the user's initial arrival at the page with a GET request.
 E.g.

 ```
 curl -v -c cookies.txt -b cookies.txt host.com/page/login.html
 ```

-Then, simulate filling in the form fields and sending them as a POST.
+Subsequently, simulating filling in the form fields and sending them as a POST request.
 E.g.

 ```
 curl -v -c cookies.txt -b cookies.txt -d "username=john&password=123&csrf_token=extract_from_hidden_input" host.com/login
 ```

-From here, we should login successfully, all the following requests with cookies.txt should be authenticated properly.
+Following this process should result in a successful login.
+All subsequent requests utilizing `cookies.txt` should be authenticated properly.